ceramic-engine/ceramic-haxelib/README.md

 **--cwd {path}**

 Specify a custom working directory (can be used to install/update ceramic at a specific location).
 Usage: `haxelib run ceramic setup --cwd your/custom/path`

 **--version {tag}**

-During setup, ask for a specific release of ceramic idenfied by the given version tag.
+During setup, ask for a specific release of ceramic identified by the given version tag.
 Usage: `haxelib run ceramic setup --version v0.5.0` ([see available releases](https://github.com/ceramic-engine/ceramic/releases)).

 ## About ceramic